califano-lab/ARACNe3/README.md

 *Note: All regulators must have a defined expression profile in the expression matrix*.

 ### Steps required to run ARACNe3
-1. Normalize a gene expression profile for sequencing depth in each sample
+1. Normalize a gene expression profile for sequencing depth in each sample.
-2. Run `ARACNe3` according to command line instructions below
+2. Run `ARACNe3` according to command line instructions below.

 ### Optional ways to run ARACNe3
 1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1`).
-1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR Pruning Step
+1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR Pruning Step.
 2. Customizing the FDR restriction for the first pruning step.
 The first pruning step rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.

 ### Output of ARACNe3